chamendit1/ERP/README.md

 A full stack invoicing application made using the MERN stack (MongoDB, Express, React & Nodejs), specially designed for small to medium businesses.

 ## Key Features
--
 - Multiple user registration.
-- Authentication using jsonwebtoken (jwt) and Google auth
+- Authentication using jsonwebtoken (jwt)
+- Manage Customers and Orders
+- Invoicing
+- Record Payment

 ## Technologies used
 This project was created using the following technologies.